“Fishing is like dating, it’s all catch and release until you find a keeper.”

 Que the next phase in my life when I learned the true definition of catch and release.
-My first date with Trey was a fishing tournament.
+I dated a fisherman and our first date was a fishing tournament.
 Looking back, the irony makes me giggle.
-He is intensely serious about his sport, and to call it a hobby would not shed the correct amount of light on his expertise, his love, and his passion for being an angler.
-He was willing to show me the biggest part of his life on our initial meeting and honestly, it made me nervous; to this day, I still get butterflies fishing with him.
-He was and continues to be patient in teaching me and showing me the correct way to cast, reel, and sink.
+He was and is intensely serious about his sport, and to call it a hobby would not shed the correct amount of light on his expertise, his love, and his passion for being an angler.
+He was willing to show me the biggest part of his life on our initial meeting and honestly, it made me nervous.
+He was patient in teaching me and showing me the correct way to cast, reel, and sink.

-He stood out for me because he was present and genuine in every moment and interested in what I also brought to the table in conversation, even though we were indulging in something that is all him.
-We even missed weigh-in; we didn’t catch a single fish, not even a broken limb and it didn’t matter that night.
-Since then, we have been on many fishing trips together (no tournaments, I wonder why), and during those experiences, to catch and release, quite literally means to release the fish back home, back to life.
-I even got to watch Trey release the air from a fish that would have otherwise floated to the surface and died.
+We are just friends now, but since then, I look back at those fishing trips, and during those experiences, to catch and release, quite literally means to release the fish back home, back to life.
+I even got to witness air being released from a fish that would have otherwise floated to the surface and died.
 Fishing has turned that negative definition into a positive one.
-More than that, he taught me a valuable lesson that he probably doesn’t even realize.
-Fishing will never be my sport, only something I get to enjoy with him, but I’ve been able to release fear, enjoy the moment, learn patience, and I’ve now seen some of the most beautiful sunsets.
-We are now a family of fishers:
+More than that, it taught me a valuable lesson: Fishing will never be my sport, only something I will enjoy as a reminder, but I’ve been able to release fear, enjoy the moment, learn patience, and I’ve now seen some of the most beautiful sunsets.

 Relationships aren’t about giving away your identity; releasing yourself of your morals, values, hobbies, friends, YOU but to find joy in your partners interests in the same way that they should find joy in yours.
-I’m hooked, and the only thing that we release is honesty, love, and genuine interest in what we can add to each other’s life.
 Don’t be a fish in the sea, don’t be a trophy, and don’t be someone who gets released time after time; you deserve better.